-Over £350 million worth of subcontracts have been awarded as a result of the AWPR/B-T project.
-The project currently employs around 1,500 people which is expected to rise to around 1,600 people at its peak and will also deliver an annual average of 30 vocational (apprentice) training positions, 15 professional body (graduate) training places and 30 positions for the long-term unemployed.
+Employment on the AWPR/B-T project peaked at 2,500 in 2016.
+The project will also deliver an annual average of 30 vocational (apprentice) training positions, 15 professional body (graduate) training places and 30 positions for the long-term unemployed.
+Following construction, during the operation and maintenance phase, it is expected that there will be an additional seven graduate and apprenticeship opportunities and five positions for long-term unemployed people.

 We are also delivering community benefits for the Highlands and Islands and Dundee in the aviation sector through our sponsorship for Highlands and Islands Airports (HIAL).
 Infrastructure is provided which supports essential air services and HIAL directly employs around 600 staff in those communities.
-We also contract three lifeline air services serving Barra, Campbeltown and Tiree which cannot be provided commercially and the Air Discount Scheme provides discounted air fares for the residents of some of Scotland's most remote communities, making fares more affordable.
+We also contract three lifeline air services serving Barra, Campbeltown and Tiree which cannot be provided commercially and the Air Discount Scheme provides discounted air fares for the residents of some of Scotland's most remote communities making fares more affordable.

-The contract for the provision of ferry services to the Northern Isles with Serco actively identifies opportunities for supported businesses in the area and Serco remain committed to this principle, providing opportunities for supported businesses to benefit from a much larger range of opportunities and become involved in Serco's supplier forum.
+The contract for the provision of ferry services to the Northern Isles, awarded to Serco, actively identifies opportunities for the third sector and supported businesses in the area and Serco remain committed to this principle.
+This affords opportunities for the third sector and supported businesses to benefit from a much larger range of opportunities and become involved in Serco's supplier forum.